We begin Book III of the five books making up the Psalter.

 and afterward you will take me into glory.

 When Asaph was angry and bitter, he lost wisdom and control, he was like an angry animal, reacting senselessly, emotionally, in pain.
 But God held him by the hand.
-Made him different than the animals, the psalmist is capable of being guided into wisdom and eventually taken "into glory."
+Different than the animals, the psalmist is capable of being guided into wisdom and eventually taken "into glory."
 It is not clear if the "glory" is an earthly one or a later time with God after death.
-Kidner argues that this final phrase is similar to that by the Sons of Korah in Psalm 49: 15.
+Kidner argues that this final phrase is similar to that by the Sons of Korah in Psalm 49:15.

 Psalm 73: 25-28, My true wealth